offthedial/site/src/pages/faq.md

 ---
 title: FAQ
-desc: We get asked a lot of questions, make sure you've skimmed through the FAQ to make sure your question doesn't already have an answer before asking in helpdesk.
+desc: We get asked a lot of questions, remember to read the FAQ before asking in helpdesk to make sure your question hasn't already been answered!
 ---

 ## General

 #### What is my 'Signal Strength'?

-Consider it a numerical representation of your experience within Off the Dial.
+Consider it an EXP bar for Off the Dial.
 You earn 100 points for each tournament you participate in, and can earn up to 100 more depending on your placement.
-There are also <Mention>@Signal Strength: 1000+</Mention> and <Mention>@Signal Strength: 5000+</Mention> if you want a meaningless amount of pointless clout, good luck!
+There's also roles for <Mention>@Signal Strength: 1000+</Mention> and <Mention>@Signal Strength: 5000+</Mention> if you want a meaningless amount of pointless clout, good luck!

 #### Will tournaments be streamed?